azhao1981/system-design-primer/README.md

 > Abstraction: hash table

-A key-value store generally allows for O(1) reads and writes and is often backed by memory or SSD.
-Data stores can maintain keys in [lexicographic order](https://en.wikipedia.org/wiki/Lexicographical_order), allowing efficient retrieval of key ranges.
+A key-value store generally allows for O(1) reads and writes and is often backed(支持) by memory or SSD.
+Data stores can maintain keys in [lexicographic(字典式的) order](https://en.wikipedia.org/wiki/Lexicographical_order), allowing efficient retrieval(取回) of key ranges.
 Key-value stores can allow for storing of metadata with a value.

 Key-value stores provide high performance and are often used for simple data models or for rapidly-changing data, such as an in-memory cache layer.
 Since they offer only a limited set of operations, complexity is shifted to the application layer if additional operations are needed.